 SPRING PREVIEW – RUNNING BACKS

-This article is the sixth of an eight-part preview of the Rutgers football team as it entered spring camp.
-The first three segments previewed the defense.
-The next two looked at the offensive line and the quarterbacks.
+This article is the third of an eight-part preview of the Rutgers football team as it entered spring camp.
+The first two segments looked at the offensive line and the quarterbacks.
 Now let's look at the running backs.
 This preview is based upon information released only prior to the opening of spring camp.
 My thoughts likewise share the same perspective.
 The article reviews roster changes and injuries prior to spring camp.
 The article also identifies issues that need to be addressed in spring practice and can be observed by fans at the practices and scrimmages.

 PLAYERS LOST FROM THE TWO-DEEP